sschober/gropdf-zig/README.md

 $ zig build run < input.grout > sample-out.pdf
 ```

 and inspect it, using any PDF viewer.
-On mac os this might be:
+On macos this might be:

 ```bash
 $ open sample-out.pdf